wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to greater than v3.3

 == Changelog ==
-= v6.6 - **.03.2024 =
+= v6.6 - 06.03.2024 =
-* Feature: Introducing the Message Button - a new chatbox feature added to expand communication options on your website.
-The Message Button allows visitors to easily connect via WhatsApp, Facebook Messenger, SMS, phone call, and Telegram, enhancing interaction between you and your audience.
-This feature is included for free to extend the functionality of WP SMS, providing more ways for users to engage with your site.
+* Addition: Messaging Button for direct visitor communication via WhatsApp, SMS, and other platforms.
+[More info](https://wp-sms-pro.com/25841/whats-new-in-wp-sms-6-6-better-faster-and-more-customizable/)
-* Improvement: Updated admin copies for better clarity and user experience.
+* Improvement: Admin area texts for clearer instructions and settings management.
-* Improvement: Implemented various minor improvements to boost performance and overall usability.
+* Improvement: Various performance tweaks for a smoother plugin experience.
-* Development: Added filter `wp_sms_mobile_number_numeric_check` for enhanced customization options.
+* Development: New `wp_sms_mobile_number_numeric_check` filter for developer-specific number handling customization.

 [See changelog for all versions](https://raw.githubusercontent.com/wp-sms/wp-sms/master/CHANGELOG.md).